 Why Algarve, Portugal Should Be On Your Must-Visit List by Vogue

 We genuinely love all of them.
 Lisbon and Porto are the cities where we spend most of our time, and they’re both amazing in different ways.
 The region we visit the most on a regular basis for a holiday or weekend break is the Algarve.
 We love the beaches and the laid-back nature of this region, and it smells wonderful.
 But then we are also very passionate about sleepy Alentejo (South) and the stunning Douro (North).
 It’s hard to pick 🙂

 It depends on what you’re looking for.
 Our favourite months are May, June, September and October because it’s quieter and the weather is still great.
 Note that July and August can get very busy and hot, especially in the south.
 However, there are plenty of lovely sunny and warm days in the winter in the Algarve which can be very nice especially if you come from colder countries.

-Not yet as we still haven’t been there as JO&SO.
+We still haven’t been there as JO&SO.
 We are looking forward to including them in our collection.
 In the meantime, you can check out our watchlist to find out about the places that we are planning to visit in Madeira and Azores.
 We also recommend checking out Jo’s post about her trip to the Azores.

 We’d love to hear from you.
 Feel free to get in touch.

 We love travelling and between the two of us, we have visited over 30 countries.
 We always try to find special places to stay.
 Below are the hotels that hold a special place in our hearts: